Quartz or granite: examples to help you choose the ideal material for your kitchen countertop

 What is quartz and what are its properties?

-These are the properties of quartz as a worktop material:
+These are the properties of quartz as a countertop material:

 Stain-resistant: the combination of quartz and other materials makes the surface non-porous, which means that it is highly resistant to stains.
-This is a major point to consider in a space like the kitchen, as liquids such as oil or wine can be spilt on the worktop.
-Furthermore, the non-porosity means that the worktop always maintains its brightness, since cleaning products do not corrode the surface.
+This is a major point to consider in a space like the kitchen, as liquids such as oil or wine can be spilt on the countertop.
+Furthermore, the non-porosity means that the countertop always maintains its brightness, since cleaning products do not corrode the surface.

-Impact resistant: on kitchen worktops, we often put hot pans, cut food, knock things over, etc., even if it is by accident.
+Impact resistant: on kitchen countertops, we often put hot pans, cut food, knock things over, etc., even if it is by accident.
 Quartz is highly resistant to both knocks and scratches.

-And finally, let’s take a look at the quartz worktop in this kitchen, the most classic of all those seen in this post.
-The colour of the wood used for the units fits well with the white fronts and quartz worktop.
-The quartz worktop is Alpina White by Silestone, the best option to combine with this wood tone, and the stainless steel of the appliances and chairs.
+And finally, let’s take a look at the quartz countertop in this kitchen, the most classic of all those seen in this post.
+The colour of the wood used for the units fits well with the white fronts and quartz countertop.
+The quartz countertop is Alpina White by Silestone, the best option to combine with this wood tone, and the stainless steel of the appliances and chairs.